cfchase/ilab-sdg-notebook/README.md

 * Github access token with rights to read from repos: https://github.com/settings/tokens
 * Download the RHELAI 1.4.1 skills.jsonl file from https://drive.google.com/file/d/1q8Rxcat5dZxXP-LqgPSCUsyttyAn6aLJ/view?usp=sharing

+## Accessing the shared RHOAI BU Cluster

+* Connect to the Shared RHOAI BU cluster: red.ht/rhoai-bu-cluster
+* Log in with the `RedHat-Google-Auth` authentication
+* If you don't yet have a project, go ahead and create one.

 ## Creating the workbench

 Create a workbench using the `Standard Data Science` image with a container size of `medium`, accelerator: `None`